xpladev/docs/content/en/develop/develop/tools/xpla-js/common-examples.md

 console.log(initMessages);
 ```

-## Validate a XPLA Chain Address
+## Validate a CONX Chain Address

-The following code example shows how to do a basic verification on a XPLA Chain address.
+The following code example shows how to do a basic verification on a CONX Chain address.

 This is a basic version of the verification, it does not require external libraries as it performs a simple comparison with a regex string.
 It could give false positives since it doesn't verify the checksum of the address.